evaalduminy/ecommerce-project/README.md

 ## 📄 License

 This project is for educational and showcase purposes.
-Developed with ❤️ by Antigravity.
+Developed with ❤️ by Hawa saleh (EVE).